Mirantis/compliance/docs/compliance/fisma.md

 requires the U.S. Federal government to adhere to stringent information security requirements for all information systems that it operates.
-FISMA is implemented through a combination of publications and guidance documents developed by the National Institute of Standrds and Technology (NIST), mandatory Federal Information Processing Standards (FIPS), memorandums and circulars published by the Office of Management and Budget (OMB), and various other agencies and regulatory authorities that are tasked with coordinating information
+FISMA is implemented through a combination of publications and guidance documents developed by the National Institute of Standards and Technology (NIST), mandatory Federal Information Processing Standards (FIPS), memorandums and circulars published by the Office of Management and Budget (OMB), and various other agencies and regulatory authorities that are tasked with coordinating information